hecko-yes/hecko.my.to/on-ai-art/index.md

 some examples:
 - the [common canvas](https://huggingface.co/common-canvas) series is trained on creative commons data and claims to be on the level of stable diffusion 2 (does use a text encoder trained on internet scrapes though)
 - [mitsua diffusion one](https://huggingface.co/Mitsua/mitsua-diffusion-one) is trained on public-domain data and it's,, trying; if nothing else it generated pretty decent fox fur in the shape of an input text image when i tried it (this one also uses a scrape-trained text encoder but their next work-in-progress iteration is entirely cleanroom, plus it has some data from explicitly consenting artists)
-- [adobe firefly](https://www.adobe.com/products/firefly.html) and [getty images' thing](https://www.gettyimages.com/ai/generation/about), both trained on their stock libraries (though idk maybe some courts declare that permission insufficient)
+- [adobe firefly](https://www.adobe.com/products/firefly.html) and [getty images' thing](https://www.gettyimages.com/ai/generation/about), both trained on their stock libraries (though idk maybe some courts declare that permission insufficient, and [whoops](https://www.entrepreneur.com/business-news/adobes-firefly-ai-image-generator-partly-trained-with-ai/472622) firefly was partially trained on output from models)

-and there's work toward making models require less data, e.g. [MicroDiT](https://x.com/VSehwag_/status/1815729297606214013) which came out while i was writing this (july 20-31, 2024)
+and there's work toward making models require less data, e.g. [MicroDiT](https://x.com/VSehwag_/status/1815729297606214013) which came out while i was writing this (july 20-31, 2024, for the first public version)

 and if anything licensed-data models have the potential of being *verifiably* non-infringing, since you can see everything that the model could possibly "know" unlike with a human
-(though a specific enough prompt or enough manual selection could still be used to violate copyright, e.g. if i generate "cartoony mustached plumber wearing overalls and red hat with letter m" and reroll enough times i can get something sufficiently mario-like, and that'd be my fault because i know what a mario is)
+(though a specific enough prompt or enough manual selection could still be used to violate copyright, e.g. if i generate "cartoony mustached plumber wearing overalls and red hat with letter m" and reroll enough times i can get something sufficiently mario-like, and that'd be my fault because i'm the one who knows what a mario is)

+## authorship

+a common complaint i've seen is that image generator users will proclaim themselves to be "artists" and i do agree that for the most common use of "type something in, get an image, repeat". the role of the human is closer to that of a commissioner at best, and a stock image site browser at worst more advanced workflows blur the line, i'm not sure to what extent though

+alright, suppose norms adjusted such that people stopped doing that honest people that is, those who admit they're using image generators, since those who are hiding it would hide it even harder if anything ok so maybe flawless detection of generated images? well first of all good luck with that, second people could still paint over them probably

+but most importantly to me: even if every single generated image was always tagged as such, that wouldn't stop them from competing on a material level one could filter them out, sure, and at least in the current world many people would (because the smallest possible effort will be the most abundant, and boy does image generation allow low effort) but what if they're genuinely high-quality? would most people [really care](#people-value-human-works) about the humanity?

 # arguments i don't find convincing